mrdrivingduck/redis-implementation-notes/README.md

 # redis-implementation-notes

-⛸️ Notes of reading The Design and Implementation of Redis.
+⛸️ Notes of reading The Design and Implementation of *Redis*.

 Created by : Mr Dk.